lambdaclass/starknet_stack/README.md

 ## Quick start

-To run this locally through Docker, do:
+To run this locally through Docker, clone this repo and then do:

 ```
 make run-local